-Applicants requesting funds under this application for homeless housing capital development funds must commit to the following requirements by completing and including the Homeless Funding Application Certification Form as part of its Application for funding:
+Applicants requesting funds under this application for TBRA must commit to the following requirements as part of its Application for funding:

-- 1. Project has a plan in place to provide the supportive services for the targeted population(s) to be served either directly by the applicant or documented through a Memorandum of Agreement (MOA) or other agreement provided at the time of contract execution or time of application. - 2.
-Project's admission and/or assistance criteria, as applicable, is appropriate as well as consistent with screen-in policies and best practices for the target population to be served by the project. - 3.
-The project will participate in the CoC's coordinated intake and assessment process, including acceptance of all referrals to the homeless units/beds. - 4.
-The project will participate in the Homeless Management Information System (HMIS), as well as ensure meeting the minimum data quality standards. - 5.
-The project will provide housing and services consistent with the CoC's established Standards of Care, as may be amended from time to time. - 6.
+- Project has a plan in place to provide the supportive services for the targeted population(s) to be served either directly by the applicant or documented through a Memorandum of Agreement (MOA) or other agreement provided at the time of contract execution or time of application. - 2.
+Project's admission and/or assistance criteria, as applicable, is appropriate as well as consistent with screen-in policies and best practices for the target population to be served by the project. - The project will participate in the CoC's Coordinated Entry process, including but not limited to 1) using the Homeless Prevention Common Application, and 2) solely taking referrals for ESG Rapid Rehousing from the CoC's Housing Coordinator. - 4.
+The project will participate in the Homeless Management Information System (HMIS), as well as ensure meeting the minimum data quality standards.

+- 5. The project will provide housing and services consistent with the CoC's established Standards of Care, as may be amended from time to time. - 6.
 The project will be required to meet minimum performance measures, including those HUD required performance measures.